How to set up Wi-Fi on macOS devices?

 - Navigate to Policies > New Policy.
 Assign a suitable name and description (optional) for the policy.
 You can also choose to continue with an existing policy.

 - Go to macOS > Network > Wi-Fi.
 Click Configure.

-‘None’ specifies that no security type has been set for the Wi-Fi network thus making the devices prone to vulnerability.
+‘None’ specifies that no security type has been set for the Wi-Fi network, making the devices prone to vulnerability.
 Instead, if WEP, WPA/WPA2, or Any (Personal) security types are selected, the admin should enter a valid password for the devices to connect automatically to the network.

 Alternatively, to set up an enterprise network, additional settings should be configured as mentioned below:

-Configuration for WEP Enterprise, WPA/WPA2 Enterprise and Any (Enterprise) Network Security Types
+Configure security settings for WEP Enterprise, WPA/WPA2 Enterprise and Any (Enterprise) networks

 (If TTLS is selected)